On branched covering representation of 4-manifolds: Proofs

 The construction above depends on various choices, the significant ones being in steps 1, 5, 6 and 7.
-However, the labeled ribbon surfaces obtained by different choices become equivalent up to labeled isotopy of ribbon surfaces in $B^4$ (called 1-isotopy in \cite{BP05,BP12}) and the covering moves $R_1$ and $R_2$ depicted in Figure \ref{rmoves/fig}, after adding to them a separate trivial disk with label $(3\;4)$, which means stabilizing the branched covering $p$ to a simple 4-fold branched covering $\widetilde p \: H \cong H \cs_{\Bd} B^4 \to B^4$.
+However, the labeled ribbon surfaces obtained from different choices become equivalent up to labeled isotopy of ribbon surfaces in $B^4$ (called 1-isotopy in Bobtcheva and Piergallini \cite{BP05,BP12}) and the covering moves $R_1$ and $R_2$ depicted in Figure \ref{rmoves/fig}, after adding to them a separate trivial disk with label $(3\;4)$.
+We recall that the addition of such disk represents the stabilization of the branched covering $p$ with an extra trivial fourth sheet to give a simple 4-fold branched covering $\widetilde p \: H \cong H \cs_{\Bd} B^4 \to B^4$.